BEYOND ACCESS > The multifaceted water supply in urban and peri-urban areas of Bandung and Jakarta, Indonesia

 Our focus is to highlight what’s beyond physical access to water and reveals the complexity of water provision in urban and peri-urban areas.
 This includes the functionality of water, the outcomes of water provision, and the diverse range of non-state provision systems also referred to as “multifaceted access”.

 This project is a PhD double degree program between ITB and Radboud University.
-See scientific articles related to this project:
+Read the full PhD thesis in Radboud University repository.

 See posts related to water supply: